saifar-tug/TeaBuddy/README.md

-# 🍵 TeaBuddy: A Local AI Assistant for Matcha & Healthy Drinks
+# 🍵 TeaBuddy: An AI Assistant for Matcha & Healthy Drinks

 **TeaBuddy** is a lightweight, fully offline AI chatbot built with **Streamlit** and powered by **Ollama** + **Gemma 1B**.
 It's your personal tea expert.
 This will help you to explore matcha, compare green teas, and answer any question about healthy drinks.